Note from the editor

-So for the last couple of months I asked myself: Why, why, why… did anyone, any corporate, any government "conspiracy" in the industrialized society, ever come up with the idea that working must start at nine and end at five, Monday to Friday?
-Is it because children need to go to school before nine or is it because the 40-hour work week perfectly fits our current work and time management requirements?
-I don’t think that’s true?
-So maybe it’s on me and a bit on global corporate leadership norms.
-Is it really just that?
+Lately, I've been asking myself: Why, why, why did anyone, any corporation, any government "conspiracy" in the industrialised society, ever come up with the idea that work must start at nine and end at five, Monday to Friday?
+Is it because children attend school before nine, or does the 40-hour work week perfectly fit our current work and time management requirements?
+That doesn't feel true anymore.

-For now I want to present you three leadership cases that back up my personal story and where I see true leadership, trust and a change in the work scope.
-The measurement or proof of my Weekend theory, will come in the future.
+I want to present three leadership cases that support my personal story on where I see true leadership, trust, and a shift in the work scope.

-- The first one is that of Microsoft in Amsterdam.
-Theo Rinsema – in his role of CEO in the Benelux articulates it very well and makes it quite clear for me that the weekend will disappear in a few decades if leadership begins to extend trust to their employees and employees in turn accept that trust:
+- The first quote is from a case study done at Microsoft in Amsterdam.
+Theo Rinsema, the CEO of Benelux, clearly articulates the sentiment that weekends will disappear in a few decades if leadership extends trust to their employees (and employees, in turn, accept that trust):

-I will even work weekends, without complaining or asking for compensation if I know the flexibility is there for me to claim some of that time back during the week.
-I truly believe if we will motivate the people around us, our colleagues, our leaders and our subordinates we do not need the weekend to 'recover’ anymore.
-That’s the kind of work / life blurring I don’t mind!
+I'll even work weekends without complaining or asking for compensation if I know the flexibility is there and can claim that time back during the week.
+I genuinely believe that if we motivate the people around us, our colleagues, our leaders, and our subordinates, we no longer need the weekend to 'recover'.